 There are special tools and devices available to assist with daily functioning while limiting any further damage to joints.

 It’s recommended that those with seropositive RA exercise regularly.
 Exercise helps to keep your joints movable and build strength in your muscles.

 If you’re experiencing a flare-up, it can help to alternate between cold and hot compresses to control the pain and inflammation.

-The most commonly used kind of medication to help with seropositive RA is a disease-modifying antirheumatic drug (DMARD).
-These types of drugs can slow the development of RA and help to prevent further joint damage.
+The most commonly used class of medication to help with seropositive RA is disease-modifying antirheumatic drug (DMARD) therapy.
+This class of drugs can slow the development of RA and help to prevent further joint damage.
 The DMARD that many people have heard of is methotrexate.

-People with seropositive RA are at a greater risk of developing associated conditions, particularly if their condition is not well managed.
+People with seropositive RA are at a greater risk for developing associated conditions, particularly if their condition isn’t well managed.
 Some of the conditions associated with seropositive RA are: